ekanarek/chore-tracker/user-stories.md

 ### Details

 Designate a column for each day of the week.
 On page load, fetch chore data and display each chore within a card under the day it's assigned to.
-Chores should display in order from highest to lowest priority.

 ## Feature 2: Add New Chores